BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and DEP Bypass.md

 3. Search for desired instructions ex. `: pop eax ; ret"

+---
 # Bypassing DEP
 Exploit recap: we are sending a packet to TCP port 11460 with opcode 0x534 and a large "File" input to be parsed by sscanf.

 ### Getting the Offset
-1. Get the offset into sscanf "File" where eip is overwritten
+1. Get the offset into sscanf "File" field where eip is overwritten
 	1. `msf-pattern_create -l 0x200`
 	2. Edit python script with this string
 	3. Run script and get eip value at access violation